-Management of a safeguarding concern or allegation about an adult
+Management of a safeguarding concern or allegation about an adult that does or does not meet the harm threshold:

-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children, then this should be referred to the Headteacher; where there are concerns/allegations about the Headteacher, this should be referred to the Executive Headteacher.
-Where there are concerns/allegations about the Executive Headteacher, this should be referred to the Chair of the Dayspring Trust.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher.
+Where there are concerns/allegations about the Headteacher this should be referred to the Executive Headteacher.
+Where there are concerns/allegations about the Executive Headteacher this should be referred to the Chair of the Trust Board.

 Consultation without delay with the Designated Officer - Danielle Rose, Tel: 0191 561 3901 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff must attend this meeting, which will be arranged by the Designated Officer.
-All issues must be recorded on the allegation management form and the outcome reached must be noted to ensure closure.
+A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
+All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure.